csgis/KGRFinder-docs/settings.md

 <img src="/assets/images/gaz_settings.jpeg" alt="OSM section page" style="border: 1px solid  gray">

 - Choose the location type.
 We suggest to choose archeological-site or archeological-area.
-- Use the textarea below the readio buttons that should filter the results.
-Plase each tag on a new line.
+- Use the textarea below the radio buttons that should filter the results.
+Place each tag on a new line.
 Attention.
 The API works with AND operator.
 Meaning every found feature must use defined tags.

 For more see: [Gazetteer Extended search](https://gazetteer.dainst.org/app/#!/extended-search)